Left-wing extremism

 Anarchists reject the subjugation of human beings by other human beings.
 This includes all forms of state rule, including those within liberal democracies.
 Anarchists believe that the values of freedom and equality should exist without restriction in a state and social order that is entirely free of any domination.

 Unlike autonomists, anarchists thus not only strive to create “free spaces” within a given state system.
 They rather seek to overcome nation states and the forms of rule established in them – including free democracy.
-The anarchist scene is characterised by high levels of networking, considered essential for achieving the revolution that will bring about an anarchist society.
+In this, the anarchist scene is characterised by high levels of networking, considered essential for achieving the revolution that will bring about an anarchist society.

 Strictly ideological left-wing extremists